 3. Consider run-off

 A lot of tobogganing hills are not typically constructed with safety in mind.
 With that being said, it’s important to keep hill run-off in mind.
 When sledding, you tend to pick up considerable speed and require enough flat ground at the bottom of the hill to slow down.
-Be sure to check that your chosen hill doesn’t run onto a dangerous lake or road.
+Be sure to check that your chosen hill doesn’t run onto a dangerous lake, into oncoming traffic, or any walls or other objects you could crash into.

-When partaking in Canadian winter activities, it should come as no surprise that we experience extremely cold temperatures during this time of year.
+When partaking in Canadian winter activities, it should be no surprise that we experience frigid temperatures during this time of year.
 If you insist on venturing out in the cold, make sure to layer and dress accordingly.
-We also suggest packing extra gloves, hats and socks in case yours get wet.
+Let’s face it since slight falls can happen, we suggest wearing a waterproof pair of snow pants and a jacket!
+As an extra tobogganing safety tip, we suggest packing extra gloves, hats, and socks in case yours gets wet.

 5. Check the weather forecast

 In addition to the point above, we highly suggest that you avoid sledding or tobogganing in subzero temperatures.
-Hypothermia and frostbite are very possible outcomes if venturing out in below zero conditions, so checking the weather beforehand is imperative to your family’s safety.
+Hypothermia and frostbite are very possible outcomes if venturing out in below-zero conditions, so checking the weather beforehand is imperative to your family’s safety.
+Nothing will put a damper on your tobogganing trip like frostbite.

 7. Choose your sled wisely